 Before long our individual projects began to overlap as well, and by 1986 we were playing together in six separate band projects, but the Warratah's unexpected popularity eventually led to that band becoming a fulltime job, and one by one, we had to give up all our other musical projects.

 All that is, except our trusty little duo, which managed to not only keep chugging along through all the craziness of the Warratah's early years, but long after I had left the band.

 Eventually we had to knock the duo's residencies on the head once the Warratah's touring extended offshore, but Wayne and I continued on working together at various projects that included, among other things, soundtracks for Pacific Films, and a nation-wide appearance on television for "The Year of the Family."

 Following my move back to Northland, Wayne and I stayed in touch.
-In phone conversations we would discuss the possibility of an underground project that might cope with the tyranny of distance, but with the two of us now based at opposite ends of the North Island, this proved problematic.
+In phone conversations we would discuss the possibility of a project that might cope with the tyranny of distance, but with the two of us now based at opposite ends of the North Island, this proved problematic.

 Finally the distance problem shrunk with the lowering of NZ domestic airfares toward the end of the new decade, and the 'John Waynes' kicked-off their first gigs of the 21st Century in Paihia and Kerikeri in January 2013, two months after the disbandment of the Puha Bandidos Acoustic Streetband. (see above)

 Today the John Wayne Project no longer needs to provide Wayne and myself with an income, and we now enjoy the luxury of performing together when and wherever we want, strictly for the pleasure of doing so.
 We have been known to suddenly pop up unannounced in the unlikeliest of places, so, who knows?
 Next time it might be somewhere near you...

 To visit Wayne Mason's AudioCulture page click here